Becoming a Mentor

-- Outline the day-to-day activities typical to the industry, as well as its challenges and celebrations.
+- Outline the day-to-day activities typical of the industry, as well as its challenges and celebrations.

 - Gradually release quality tasks to the student in order for him or her to achieve confidence and independence.
-Tasks may occur in a sandbox environment but should be legitimate to the profession.
+Tasks may occur in a sandbox environment but should be legitimate for the profession.